Alxlol/fps_counter/README.md

 }
 ```

-then run your project in profile mode -- `flutter run --profile`.
+Run your project in profile mode: `flutter run --profile`.

+### Running in debug or release:

-If you want the fps counter enabled in debug or release mode you can run your app with the `--dart-define=fps_counter=true` flag.
+If you want the fps counter enabled in debug or release mode you can run or build your app with `--dart-define=fps_counter=true`

 ## Options: